Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-## Procedural Macros used in Anchor
+## Anchor procedural macros

+Procedural macros are the magic behind the Anchor library that is commonly used in Solana development.
+Anchor macros allow for more succinct code, common security checks, and more.
+Let's go through a few examples of how Anchor uses procedural macros.

 ### Function-like macro

-The `declare_id` macro is an example of how function-like macros are used in Anchor.
+The `declare_id` macro shows how function-like macros are used in Anchor.
 This macro takes in a string of characters representing a program's ID as input and converts it into a `Pubkey` type that can be used in the Anchor program.

 ```rust
 declare_id!("G839pmstFmKKGEVXRGnauXxFgzucvELrzuyk6gHTiK7a");
 ```

-The `declare_id` proc macro is defined using the `#[proc_macro]` attribute, which indicates that it is a function-like proc macro.
+The `declare_id` macro is defined using the `#[proc_macro]` attribute, indicating that it's a function-like proc macro.

 ```rust
 #[proc_macro]